DATA-606-SPRING-2022/Eskarteek_DATA606/README.md

 ```
 Building WebApp and deploying
 ```
-Figure 1: System Design
+System Design
-This design can logically be seen as three phases with first column of blocks in phase 1, second column as phase 2 and third column contains blocks in phase 3.
+This design can logically be seen as three phases.
 Result of phase 1 is news articles with its polarity score.
 This result is given as an input to the phase 2.
-In phase 2, text is converted in tf-idf vector space so that it can be given to the classifier.
-Then three different classifiers are programmed for the same data to compare results.
+In phase 2, text is converted in tf-idf vector space so that it can be given to the classifier and regressor.
+Then these models are programmed for the same data to compare results.
 At the end of phase 2, we evaluate the results given by all classifiers and also test for checking classifier performance for new news articles.
 In phase 3, we check for relationship between news articles and stock price data.
-We plot both the data using R language and record the results.
+We plot both the data using plotly plots and record the results.
+Later we use all this information to build a interactive Web Appllication using Dash.
 In the following sections, each block of the design is explained.

 3 .1.1.
 News Collection
-We collected Apple Inc. Company’s data for past three years, from 1 Feb 2013 to 2 April 2016.
-This data includes major key events news articles of the company and also daily stock prices of AAPL for the same time period.
+We collected 100 stocks data for past ten years.
+This data includes major key events news articles of the company and also daily stock prices of company using yfinance API for the same time period.
 Daily stock prices contain six values as Open, High, Low, Close, Adjusted Close, and Volume.
-For integrity throughout the project, we considered Adjusted Close price as everyday stock price.
-We have collected this data from major news aggregators such as news.google.com, reauters.com, finance.yahoo.com.
+For integrity throughout the project, we considered Close price as everyday stock price.
+We have collected this data from major news aggregators such as news.google.com, newspaper3k, finance.yahoo.com.

 3 .1.2.
 Pre Processing
 Text data is unstructured data.
 So, we cannot provide raw test data to classifier as an input.
 Firstly, we need to tokenize the document into words to operate on word level.
-Text data contains more noisy words which are not contributing towards classification.
+Text data contains more noisy words which are not contributing towards model building.
 So, we need to drop those words.
 In addition, text data may contain numbers, more white spaces, tabs, punctuation characters, stop words etc. We also need to clean data by removing all those words.
 For this purpose, we created own stop-word list which specifically contains stopwords related to finance world and also general English stop words.
-We built this using reference from [1 6 ].
 This stop words list contains general words including Generic, names, Date and numbers,

 #### Geographic, Currencies.